 Trina Solar Energy is one of the largest producers of solar panels in the world, and was founded in 1997.
-The company manufactures all of its solar products in China, and is one of the most popular brands featured in quotes to solar shoppers comparing their options on the EnergySage Solar Marketplace.
+Recently, Trina Solar Energy has been in the news for taking the power output of solar panels by first releasing a 500 Watt panel in February, before launching a 600 Watt (!!!) panel in July.
+The company manufactures all of its solar products in China, and is a popular brand featured in quotes to solar shoppers comparing their options on the EnergySage Solar Marketplace.

 Trina Solar panel products: Allmax, Tallmax, and Duomax series